-It’s getting near the end of February here in Northern Virginia.
+Feb.
+2019: It’s getting near the end of February here in Northern Virginia.
 We just got what was probably our last real blast of winter snow.
-I trudged out in the 5 plus inches that is still falling — this time with a cup of coffee laced with a dash of Irish cream in one hand and a bag of bird seed in the other.
+I trudge out in the 5 plus inches that is still falling — this time with a cup of coffee laced with a dash of Irish cream in one hand and a bag of bird seed in the other.

-It’s a simple message to God inspired by the purity of the whiteness of the softly falling snow carpeting the backyard that surrounds me.
+It’s a simple message to God inspired by the purity of whiteness of the softly falling snow carpeting the backyard surrounding me.
 The birds are very quietly congregating around the bird feeders.
-No less than 8 blue jays, 2 bright red cardinals, a downy woodpecker, sparrows and iridescent purple martins are thrilled for their breakfast.
+No less than 8 blue jays, 2 bright red cardinals, a downy woodpecker, sparrows and the iridescent purple martins are thrilled for their breakfast.
 Its 10:45 in the morning, but everything is quiet and still.
 No cars on the road, no howling winds — just the sounds and special smell that only snow can bring.
-It’s one of God’s finest miracles.
+It is one of the finest miracles of God.
 Everything becomes peaceful, clean and pure.

 I take a deep breath and inhale the freshness of this special winter day and take it all in.
 As I sit there marveling at the beauty of nature, I know right now – right this second – in this calm and pristine snowy white atmosphere, everything is right with the world.